OpenSoCan/OpenSoCanPledge/README.md

 Notes:

-we simply want to reduce the language to be the clearest and most potent it can possibly be. happens to be >140 characters for those you you into that sort of thing...
+we simply want to reduce the language to be the clearest and most potent it can possibly be. happens to be >140 characters for those of you into that sort of thing...

 thx -kk